ethanbradley/nihpc-documentation/docs/Applications.md

 - MPI

- To compile using the Message Passing Interface protocoll, in Kelvin-2 it is necessary to load the modules for those libraries and change the compiling commands.
+ To compile using the Message Passing Interface protocol, in Kelvin-2 it is necessary to load the modules for those libraries and change the compiling commands.
  The modules that activate the MPI libraries are flagged in Kelvin-2 as

      mpi/<name>/<version>/<compiler>

- where <compiler> points the compiler and version that the MPI libraries where compiled with.
+ where <compiler> points the compiler and version that the MPI libraries were compiled with.
  This is important for compatibility of the compilations, it should be used the same compiler for the application than the one that was used to compile the MPI libraries.

  The available MPI implementations on Kelvin-2 are